 This predicted lanthanide production can potentially result in interesting astrophysical observables that are explored in the following Section~\ref{sec:observable}.
-For the subsequent analysis, we adopt two calculations as our baseline astrophysical conditions: (1) the Wanajo2011 trajectory with $s/k=150$ and neutrinos of average energy 13.0 MeV and a luminosity of 3 times the baseline value (Wanajo-s150-3x13mev, shortened as Wanajo150), and (2) the Duan2011 trajectory with $s/k\sim200$ and neutrinos of average energy 9.0 MeV and a luminosity of 5 times the baseline value (Duan2011-5x9mev; shortened as Duan2011).
-Case (1) is arguably a more realistic choice of both the neutrino energies and luminosities, being closer to the hypernova simulations of \cite{Fujibayashi2015}, while case (2) results in the production of the heaviest elements though with a smaller mass fraction of lanthanides overall.
+For the subsequent analysis, we adopt a pair of calculations as our baseline astrophysical conditions: (i) the Wanajo2011 trajectory with $s/k=150$ and neutrinos of average energy 13.0 MeV and a luminosity of 3 times the baseline value (Wanajo-s150-3x13mev, shortened as Wanajo150), and (ii) the Duan2011 trajectory with $s/k\sim200$ and neutrinos of average energy 9.0 MeV and a luminosity of 5 times the baseline value (Duan2011-5x9mev; shortened as Duan2011).
+Case (i) is arguably a more realistic choice of astrophysical conditions, with nucleosynthetic yields closer to the hypernova simulations of \cite{Fujibayashi2015} (specifically, condition i in Table 3), while case (ii) results in the production of the heaviest elements, though with a smaller mass fraction of lanthanides overall.

 We note that nuclear physics is also important for nucleosynthesis calculations.
-In particular, the uncertainty of the triple alpha rates has a non-negligible effect on $\nu p$-process nucleosynthesis \citep{Wanajo2011, Nishimura2019}.
-The triple alpha reaction is expected to be enhanced by the hadronic de-excitation of the Hoyle state~\citep{Beard2017}, thus increasing the abundance of seed nuclei for the production of heavy elements and suppressing the $\nu p$ process \citep{Jin2020, Sasaki:2023ysp}.
-We examine the impact of this enhanced triple alpha rate on our $\nu i$-process calculations and find that the effect is much less significant in conditions that facilitate the $\nu i$ process, namely, high neutrino luminosities and/or high entropy values.
-As a result, we use the triple alpha reaction rates from the default REACLIB database for the following analysis, without the in-medium enhancements from \citep{Beard2017}.
+In particular, the uncertainty of the triple-alpha rates has a non-negligible effect on $\nu p$-process nucleosynthesis \citep{Wanajo2011, Nishimura2019}.
+The triple-alpha reaction is expected to be enhanced by the hadronic de-excitation of the Hoyle state~\citep{Beard2017}, thus increasing the abundance of seed nuclei for the production of heavy elements and suppressing the $\nu p$ process \citep{Jin2020, Sasaki:2023ysp}.
+We examine the impact of this enhanced triple-alpha rate on our $\nu i$-process calculations and find that the effect is much less significant in conditions that facilitate the $\nu i$ process--namely, high neutrino luminosities and/or high entropy values.
+As a result, we use the triple-alpha reaction rates from the default REACLIB database for the following analysis, without the in-medium enhancements from \citep{Beard2017}.

-\section{The astrophysical observables of the \texorpdfstring{$\nu i$}{Lg} process}
+\section{The Astrophysical Observables of the \texorpdfstring{$\nu i$}{Lg} process}